- Introduction to LTK laser eye surgery

 Other than nearsightedness, you may also feel as if you have a foreign object in your eye.
 But this sensation should go away after the first day with the help of eye drops given to you by your doctor.
 You may also experience sensitivity to light the first day or so following LTK laser eye surgery, but pain or other discomfort is rarely associated with this procedure.

-Who's a Candidate for LTK Laser Eye Surgery?
+How Should I Prepare for LTK Laser Eye Surgery?